<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Liquidation Idea #1: Plato's Closet

-Have you ever heard of Plato’s Closet?
+Have you ever heard of Plato's Closet?
 I was told about it by a friend years ago but never actually stepped foot into one.
-They’re sort of the Play it Again Sports of the clothing world (and in fact, they are part of the same company).
+They're sort of the Play it Again Sports of the clothing world (and in fact, they are part of the same company).
 The idea is that you can rid yourself of gently used, brand-name clothing and reap some cash in the process.
-Or, (sometimes and) you can shop for gently used brand-name clothing.
+Or, (sometimes) you can shop for gently used brand-name clothing.

 I few weeks ago Conner and I took my three pieces of clothing into our nearest store, waited about fifteen minutes, and received the offer.
 I should mention this was after an unsuccessful attempt the Friday before when the wait time to receive an offer was over an hour long (FYI: you can drop off clothes and come back for them later, but only on certain days of the week.
 Friday is not one of those days for our store's location; I suspect there were so many people there on a Friday because they were looking to fund their weekend shenanigans).